 In-flight catering market growth is largely pushed by the increasing demand for main courses by passengers on-board.
 One of the main reasons for high main course demand is the growing traffic in long-haul flights that have remained instrumental in fuelling demand for in-flight catering services on a large scale.
-A CAGR of 5% is anticipated for main course in-flight catering.

 In long-haul flights, airlines are providing three-course meals with beverages and salads offered as complementary dishes.
 This factor has significantly raised the demand for main courses, given their packaged benefits.
 Albeit at a low revenue base as compared to main courses, beverages are expected to witness substantial demand among customers, particularly millennials and kids.

 Based on Service Type,

 Low-cost carriers remain highly preferred amongst frequent flyers.
 Irrespective of the seating class, the increasing expectation of passengers to consume hygienic food is anticipated to fuel the demand for in-flight catering.
 Moreover, rising health awareness across the globe is impelling global in-flight catering market players to plan and mold their strategies accordingly.

 LCCs are widely preferred for the short-haul and medium-haul segments.
 Some of these LCCs are offering premium in-flight catering services to gain the regional brand share.
 Also, economic airlines use food and in-flight catering services as a marketing tool.